Legislative Committee Mission Statement

-Health: Ensure full access to all reproductive health services and education; ensure funds for research into and protections for women’s health care needs; and encourage the development of a national health care policy recognizing the special health care needs of women.
+Health: Ensure full access to all women’s health services and education; ensure funds for research into and protections for women’s health care needs; and encourage the development of a national health care policy recognizing the special health care needs of women.

 Civil Rights: Ensure equal rights and remedies for women in all phases of their lives; support affirmative action; eliminate all forms of harassment and violence against women.

 The entire legislative platform of the Kentucky Federation addresses economic equity, paycheck fairness, civil rights, health, social security, family and medical leave, medical privacy and employment discrimination, welfare reform, and victim’s rights, among other subjects.

 Track your U.S. Senators’ and Representative’s votes by e-mail.

 Each week that Congress is in session you will receive: Key votes by your two Senators and U.S. Representative; Links to send e-mail to your members of Congress using pre-addressed forms; and Upcoming votes for your review and a chance to offer e-mail input before they vote.
 Use this weekly vote monitor to track the decisions made by your elected officials on key issues.
 To sign up now, Click here.